Localisation theorems for the connective K-theory of exact categories: Introduction

 \subsection{Acknowledgements}

 I am grateful to Clark Barwick for numerous very helpful discussions relating to the contents of this article.
 Victor Saunier provided helpful comments on an earlier draft of this article.
+Moreover, I would like to thank the anonymous referee for a very diligent and helpful report.

 The author was supported by the CRC 1085 ``Higher Invariants" funded by the Deutsche Forschungsgemeinschaft (DFG).